gaurav-seth22/codingshuttle-week4-assignment/README.md

 The Currency Converter application is a REST API that provides real-time currency conversion rates.
 It retrieves data from the [Free Currency](https://freecurrencyapi.com/) API and calculates the converted value based on the input.

 ### Characterstics
-Converts from one currency to another on the basis of units Rest Integration with free currency app
+- Converts from one currency to another on the basis of units.
+- Rest Integration with free currency app.
-Url logging
+- Url logging.
-Actuator configuration
+- Actuator configuration.
-Swagger UI Support to test API.
+- Swagger UI Support to test API.
+- Custom log pattern.
+- Rolling file-based logging with time and size based rotation.

 ### Endpoint URL
 GET http://localhost:8080/convertCurrency?fromCurrency=USD&toCurrency=AUD&units=500